daniel-ilin/EqualSplit-Online/README.md

 # Equal Split Online

+This is the code for Equal Split Online and is work-in-progress.
+The backend server code can be found here: https://github.com/daniel-ilin/auth-test

+The offline version Equal Split is available on AppStore and can be found here: https://github.com/daniel-ilin/Equal_Split

 This app allows you to add people to a selected session and keep track of their expenses.
 In return, the app calculates the best way to split them equally among all people in the group.
 You can create additional sessions and see progress for each person within the session.